.

 PLUGS AND SOCKETS

 Distributors and retailers, including second-hand dealers and auctions, must only sell appliances that are correctly fitted with an approved plug, which has sleeved neutral and live pins, and the correct fuse.
-An approved plug is one that complies with BS 1363.
+An approved plug is one that complies with BS 1363 (this is a series of Standards, covering various aspects of plug and socket safety).
+A plug checker to assist with your checks can be found on the Electrical Safety First website.

 All plugs must carry the name and reference number of the approval body, normally BSI or ASTA (ASTA Diamond Mark, run by Intertek).
 The plug does not have to be moulded on, but it must be fused with the appropriate fuse link.

-Some appliances may be supplied without a standard plug - electric cookers for instance - because the appliance is intended to be permanently connected to fixed wiring.
+Some appliances, such as electric cookers, may be supplied without a standard plug because the appliance is intended to be permanently connected to fixed wiring.

-If you fit a new plug (for example, if the old one shows signs of damage), it must be securely clamped by a cord grip on to the outer insulating flex to prevent excess strain at the wire terminations.
-The inner cores of flex in the plug must be of the correct length to prevent arcing and securely fastened at the appropriate terminations.
+If you fit a new plug (because the old one shows signs of damage, for example), it must be securely clamped by a cord grip on to the outer insulating flex to prevent excess strain at the wire terminations.
+The inner cores of flex in the plug must be of the correct length to prevent arcing and be securely fastened at the appropriate terminations.

 You must provide clear wiring instructions for the plug if it is of the rewirable kind, even if you have fitted it yourself (for example, manufacturer's wiring card fitted over the pins).